HarshithAkkapelli/DataMiningAssignment3/KDD/README.md

 ---

 <a name="introduction"></a>
-## 📖 Introduction
+## 📘 Introduction
-SEMMA (Sample, Explore, Modify, Model, and Assess) is a systematic approach to building machine learning models.
-In this project, the SEMMA methodology is employed to classify mushrooms based on their edibility.
-Traverse through the findings to better understand the crucial factors determining whether a mushroom is edible or poisonous.
+The KDD (Knowledge Discovery in Databases) process is pivotal for extracting meaningful insights from large volumes of data.
+In this project, we have harnessed the power of KDD to unravel user sentiments and patterns present in mobile app reviews.
+Navigate through to understand the nuances of user feedback and the prevalent trends in the mobile app industry.

 ---